s2003zy/GoogleImageSearchWithCortana/README.md

 GoogleImageSearchWithCortana
 ============================

-It`s example how to  integration Cortana into your apps
+It`s an example how to  integration Cortana into your apps